top of page

 Creating professional communities

 For me, therapy and community are closely connected.
-Both are about creating spaces where people feel able to show up as themselves, reflect on their experiences and grow through relationship.
+Both are about creating spaces where people can show up as they are, reflect on their experiences, and make sense of things in ways that feel meaningful.

 Working with me